rackerlabs/design-system/_component_design/table-control.md

 ## Table top control specifications

-Use the following specifications when you construct table controls.
+Use the following specifications when you construct table top controls.

 {% endcolumn %}